f-saez/box_blur_mojo/README.md

 ## Box filtering approximation of Gaussian convolution

 The purpose of this filter is not to be a precise approximation of a Gaussian blur.
-Firstly, box filtering isn't really the best algorithm for this.
+First, box filtering isn't really the best algorithm for this.
-Secondly, because the aim is simply to blur images.
+Then because the aim is simply to blur images.
 Nothing more than a visual blur.

 Blur is usually achieved using a convolution kernel and, in general, if you want a blurrier image, you have to use a bigger kernel, which means a longer processing time.
 It is possible to use a smaller kernel and make multiple passes, but again, multiple passes lengthen processing time.